12-month graduate fellowships in Complex Dynamics: Deadline 5pm March 11, 2022.

 Instructions to applicants: Please examine carefully the research interests of the members in this network who can serve as supervisors and as internship partners.
 Detailed descriptions of research opportunities can be found at the websites of the Mentors (listed under Mentors page).
-We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring trainees for autumn 2017 in the CD Training grant.
+We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring trainees for autumn 2022 in the CD Training grant.
 Interviews with prospective internship partners are arranged after applicants accept the awards.
 Applicants are judged based on student's academic record; fit to CD training network themes; and balance across training themes.
 Some preference will be given to applicants whose proposal indicates a novel training experience compared with their current training environment.
-Due to the limited number of awards, only one application per applicant and one application per supervisor will be considered for the graduate fellowships.
+Due to the limited number of awards, each applicant and each supervisor can submit only one application.
 Les candidatures peuvent être soumises en français.

-Complete the form-fillable graduate application form and obtain the signature of a supervisor in the CD training grant on this application.
-In addition, applicants must arrange to send a CV and have one recommendation letter submitted by someone other than the nominating supervisor, who is familiar with the applicant's research.
+How to submit: Download, rename and complete the form-fillable graduate application form and obtain the signature of a supervisor in the CD training grant on this application.
+Applications must be submitted directly via email by the candidate to the email address indicated on the application form.
+In addition, applicants must arrange to send their CV and one recommendation letter submitted by someone other than the nominating supervisor, who is familiar with the applicant's research.
 Please note that only one recommendation letter per application is permitted.
-An official transcript from the most recent university of the applicant is required to be sent by mail to the CD-Create Program Coordinator, Dept of Psychology, McGill University, 1205 Dr Penfield Ave, Montreal QC H3A 1B1 by July 3, 2017.
-The remaining application materials can be submitted in email.
-Awards announcements are expected to be made in early August 2017.
+Official transcripts from undergraduate and graduate institutions attended by the applicant are required to be sent by the university by email to amena (.) ahmad (.) (at) mcgill (.) ca by 5pm March 11, 2022.
+Applicants should also arrange to send an unofficial copy of their transcripts in email to the address indicated on the application by the same date.
+The remaining application materials can be submitted in email to the address indicated on the application form.
+Awards announcements are expected to be made by mid-April 2022.

 Instructions to supervisors: Please read and sign page 2 of the trainee's application.
 Supervisors are expected to provide $1000 toward the applicant's stipend and a $1000 travel allowance for the applicant to attend the annual CREATE conference.
 Supervisors are also expected to have submitted the CD-Tutorials Form [.doc], which is required from training grant members before they apply to serve as supervisors on CD graduate fellowship applications.
 If you have submitted the Tutorials form for a previous competition you DO NOT need to re-submit it.